Bernstein Liebhard is Investigating Golar LNG Limited For Violations of the Securities Laws

-GLNG LOSSES ALERT Bernstein Liebhard is Investigating Golar LNG Limited For Violations of the Securities Laws
+GLNG INVESTIGATION ALERT Bernstein Liebhard is Investigating Golar LNG Limited For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of Golar LNG Limited ("Golar" or the "Company") (NASDAQ: GLNG) resulting from allegations that Golar might have issued misleading information to the investing public.